Page Updated 10/26/11 ec 5, Walter (Monday) Poniedzialek, 540th Combat Engineer , H&S Company

 This has been quite a month and quite a week.
 First, through the kindness of Richard Horrell a WWII historian, I have been able to get my hands on the book that I have been trying to find since spring of this year, Overseas with the 540th.
 He offered to loan it to me for several weeks and now I am furiously scanning each page and will eventually upload them to this site to share with you.
 The book has so many great photos including bridges being built, headquarter buildings, river crossings, D-Day landings, officer and group shots of the platoons within each company.
 A real treasure to say the least.

 After perusing the pages I was able to find four photos that were extremely similar to the group of four I have on the Photos Page.
 They happen to be from the same shoot and are photos of the Headquarters and Service Company, 2833rd Battalion, 540th Engineer Combat Group (previously known as the 2nd Battalion, 540th Combat Engineer Regiment prior to Feb of '45).
-And now I know dad was part of Headquarters & Service Company, not Company C, though he may have been early on.
+And now I know dad was part of Headquarters & Service Company.
 So another piece of the puzzle has been put together.

 I then received an email from Willie Joy, son of Ernest Joy, telling me that his dad had a picture of my dad in Kaufbeauron, Germany in 1945.
 Can you believe that?
 I was beside myself.
 I never, never thought I'd actually find someone who actually knew him personally.
 That's like finding a needle in a haystack!
 Well, today I received a copy of the photo and sure enough, there is my dad and the other 16 guys in his motor pool.
 Wow!
 The photo also helped me to determine my dad's rank because I can clearly see the chevrons on his right sleeve.
 Dad was a Tech 5 (E-5), which was an equivalent to a corporal.
 It also enabled me to confirm that dad was part of the 2833rd Battalion (previously known as the 2nd Battalion 540th) because he is conveniently holding his helmet on his knee with the 2833rd insignia facing the camera.
 Thanks dad.
 You'll never know how that that simple placement helped your daughter many decades later.